 - Send a Proof of Service with your invoice to the carrier and defense attorney EVERY TIME.

-- Keep all the EORs and Objections in the same folder as your Invoices.
+- Keep all EORs and Objections with a copy of your invoices.

-- After the Invoice goes beyond 120 Days without reasonable payment, file a Petition for Non-IBR or a Petition for 5811 Costs to get the matter before the WCAB.
+- If your invoice is unpaid after 120 days, file a Petition for Non-IBR or a Petition for 5811 Costs to bring the matter before the WCAB.

 Don’t Let the Carriers Keep Your Hard-Earned Money